How to Create a Professional Brand

 Check Your Online Presence

-This is all the type of information you want a prospective employer or client to find.
-You don't want to advertise the photos of what you did on your summer vacation, the great time you had at your high school reunion, or the number of "last calls" you've made at your favorite bar or club, to anyone who might be in a position to hire you or recommend you for a job.
+While it's OK to have some personal information, you don't want to advertise the number of "last calls" you've made at your favorite bar to anyone who might be in a position to hire you or recommend you for a job.

 Keep Your Personal Life Private

 You can still have personal information on the web.
 Just make sure that it's only available to the people you want to see it.
-Use this Job Search Internet Checklist to ensure that employers are finding what you want them to find, and what they are viewing is appropriate.
+Ensure that employers are finding what you want them to find, and what they are viewing is appropriate.

 Tips for Creating Your Professional Brand

-Once you've made sure that your personal information is only viewable by who you want to see it, start building your professional brand.
+Once you've made sure that your personal details and posts are only viewable by who you want to see them, start building your professional brand.

 Use the Same Photo